 - Once you have ‘enrolled’ in the course, you will find a study guide available

 - Please note that as soon as you begin the exam, there will be only one opportunity to complete the timed (60 minute) exam.

-Step 5: Participate in the online New Student Orientation & attend the Community Connection luncheons hosted on your campus
+Step 5: Participate in the “Welcome to Seminary” on moodle & attend the Community Connection luncheons hosted on your campus

-- New Student Orientation (NSO) is available on Moodle for ALL new students.
+- “Welcome to Seminary” (aka New Student Orientation) is available on Moodle for ALL new students.